Serkora/RepData_PeerAssessment1/PA1_template.md

 As was found in the beginning of this document, NAs come in batches of 288, i.e. one whole day, so the missing data can only be filled using measurements from other days.
 It'd be better to use the method with the largest amount of data available, but activity may differ from day to day, so there is a need to inspect the avaiable data.

-Add two columns which hold days of the week.
+Add a column which hold days of the week.

 ```r
 actl <- act